binbashar/le-genai-ml/genai-agentcore-demos/AWS_SETUP.md

 cd genai-agentcore-demos
 ./quickstart.sh  # Validate everything is ready

-# Start workshop
-cd finance-personal-assistant/workshop
-cursor .  # Open the workshop in Cursor.
-Or run `code .` to open the workshop in VS Code.
+# Open editor at project root (where .venv lives)
+cursor .  # Or: code .
 ```

+**Important:** Open your editor from the `genai-agentcore-demos/` directory so it can find the virtual environment (`.venv`) and properly detect Python kernels for notebooks.
+Opening subdirectories will prevent kernel detection.

-Open `lab1-develop_a_personal_budget_assistant_strands_agent.ipynb` to begin!
+Navigate to and open `finance-personal-assistant/workshop/lab1-develop_a_personal_budget_assistant_strands_agent.ipynb` to begin!

 ---